 By Don Koenig

-When people say they believe in Jesus but then they describe attributes that are not those of the holy anointed Savior from Jehovah, they do not know God's Christ even if they think they believe in the Jesus that Christians confess.
+When people say they believe in Jesus but then they describe attributes that are not those of the holy anointed Savior from Jehovah, they do not know God's Christ even if they think they believe in the Jesus that true Christians confess.
 On the other hand, someone not knowing the name Jesus but understanding that God/Jehovah is righteous to save may actually know Christ even if they never actually heard His name in their own language.

 I defy anyone to show me from scripture where something besides belief in God's Savior is required for salvation (God's Savior as defined in the Bible).
 The Old and New Testament are full of passages that say we are saved by God's grace through our belief in His Messiah.
 The biblical truth is that we are saved by God's grace through our faith (believing and trusting) in God's Savior (Jesus).